jointakahe/takahe/docs/features.rst

 Features planned for releases up to 1.0:

+* Handling received polls and voting on them
 * Manual approval of followers
 * Emoji admin page
 * Server announcements system